 - 1. The Texas Department of Insurance, Division of Workers' Compensation, has jurisdiction to hear this case. - 2.
 Venue is proper in the (City) Field Office. - 3.
-The preponderance of the evidence is not contrary to the decision of the IRO that an additional 80 hours of pain management, five sessions per week for two weeks for the head/neck/right shoulder/sternum, is not health care reasonably required for the compensable injury of (Date of Injury).
+The preponderance of the evidence is contrary to the decision of the IRO that 80 hours of chronic pain management is not health care reasonably required for the compensable injury of (Date of Injury).